ccabanero/MidpointSlider/README.md

 ####Manual Installation

-Alternatively, you can manually copy the following files from the __Source__ folder directly into your Xcode project:
+Alternatively, you can manually copy the following files directly into your Xcode project:

 ![screenshot](/imgs/MidpointSlider_manualInstall.png)